yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 {% quote You shouldn't tell me how to implement the functionality you desire %}

-If you really care about that because there are certain higher-level limitations&mdash;say so.
+If you really care about that because there are certain higher-level limitations---say so.
 But again, not as implementation instructions to us programmers, but rather as non-functional requirements like this:

 {% highlight text %}